[?] Subscribe To The Bookkeeping Blog

 Make sure you select the correct class group.
 Each class group is further broken down into participating province (PP) or non-participating province (NPP).

-A participating province is a province that charges HST such as Newfoundland, Labrador, New Brunswick, Ontario, Nova Scotia (NS), and British Columbia (BC).
+A participating province is a province that charges HST such as Newfoundland, Labrador, New Brunswick, Ontario, Nova Scotia (NS), ... and between July 2010 to March 2013, British Columbia (BC).
+PEI became a participating province in April 2013.

-A non-participating province is a province that charges GST such as Alberta, Saskatchewan, Manitoba, PEI and the three territories.
+A non-participating province is a province that charges GST such as British Columbia (see exception above) Alberta, Saskatchewan, Manitoba, PEI (prior to April 2013) and the three territories.

-You can see that with the new place of supply rules ... and the introduction of different HST rates in BC and Nova Scotia, this simplified method of accounting may require a bit more paperwork than before.
+You can see that with the new place of supply rules ... and the introduction of different HST rate in Nova Scotia and PEI (and BC for a brief period), this simplified method of accounting may require a bit more paperwork than before.

 As of July 1, 2010, you may have to use more than one remittance rate if you have sales in more than one province.
 This means this method may no longer be "quick" for you as you have to track sales by each quick method tax group ... there are four.